WalletScrutiny/WalletScrutinyCom/_pages/attestations/asset.md

       if (result.hasAttestations) {
         explanationText.innerHTML = 'Above is the list of assets found in Nostr with the provided SHA256 hash.
 You can click on available attestations to view their details.';
       } else {
         explanationText.innerHTML = 'Above is the list of assets found in Nostr with the provided SHA256 hash.
-No attestations have been found yet.
+No attestations have been made yet.
 If you\'ve verified this binary by building it from source yourself, you can contribute by creating a new attestation to help others verify its authenticity.';
       }
     } else {
       binariesTable.style.display = 'none';